 Removes duplicate events based on a common key.

-deduplicate [keys…:any, limit=int, distance=int, create_timeout=duration, write_timeout=duration, read_timeout=duration]Description
+deduplicate [keys…:any, limit=int, distance=int, create_timeout=duration, write_timeout=duration, read_timeout=duration, count_field=field]Description

 Section titled “Description”The deduplicate operator removes duplicates from a stream of events, based